Davisjam3s/Book_IT_NoLongFiles/README.md

-[Project Created for UOK this project was finctioning but not finished] Technical Lending Library for co600 Project by
+[Project Created for UOK this project was functioning but not finished] Technical Lending Library for co600 Project by
 Marie Hurkett,